Miss Universe Trinidad and Tobago

 Miss Universe Trinidad and Tobago is a national beauty pageant held annually since 1963, a year after Trinidad and Tobago's independence from the United Kingdom.
 The contest is meant to select a suitable delegate from both islands to compete in the Miss Universe pageant.

 History

-Trinidad debuted at Miss Universe in 1963 and in the time the country used "Trinidad" at Miss Universe.
-The first candidate was Jean Stodart.
-She competed at Miss Universe 1963 in the United States.
-Began in 1966 Trinidad and Tobago began to compete as Trinidad and Tobago at Miss Universe pageant.
+Trinidad debuted at Miss Universe in 1963, at which time the country used 'Trinidad' at its title.
+The first candidate was Jean Stodart, who competed at Miss Universe 1963 in the United States.
+Beginning in 1966, the country began to compete as 'Trinidad and Tobago' at the Miss Universe pageant.

 International winners

-The country's representative in 1977, Janelle Commissiong, became the first person of African ethnicity to win the Miss Universe contest, which was hosted in Santo Domingo, Dominican Republic.
+The country's representative in 1977, Janelle “Penny” Commissiong, became the first person of African ethnicity to win the Miss Universe contest, which was hosted in Santo Domingo, Dominican Republic.

-In 1998 Wendy Fitzwilliam captured the Miss Universe title in Hawaii, USA.
-She is the second woman from Trinidad and Tobago to win the coveted title after Janelle “Penny” Commissiong.
+In 1998 Wendy Fitzwilliam captured the Miss Universe title in Hawaii, USA, becoming the second contestant from the country to win the title.